edwardw483/rock-paper-scissors/README.md

 ## Rock Paper Scissors
 The classic game of rock paper scissors with a computer.
-Created using HTML, CSS, and Javascript.
+Created from scratch using HTML, CSS, and Javascript.
 The first player to score 5 points wins.

 ## Credits
 Links to all of the images and fonts used below: <br />